LucidtechAI/las-sdk-python/README.md

 ## Usage

-Supported file formats are
-- jpeg
-- png
-- gif
-- bmp
-- pdf

-## Current Limitations
+### Preconditions

 - Documents must be in upright position
 - Only one receipt or invoice per document is supported
+- Supported file formats are: jpeg, png, gif, bmp, pdf

 ### Scan Receipt